English Teaching Job In China, Guangzhou

 What she meant was that because I am a foreigner, I will have a lot of opportunity.

-Then she asked, “How come you want to get a Chinese girlfriend in China?”
+Speaking English, she then asked, “How come you want to get a Chinese girlfriend in China?”

-She said it without any kind of prejudice or anger in her voice.
+She asked without any kind of prejudice or anger in her voice.

 I told her straightly, “If I plan to live in China, it makes sense for me to get a Chinese girlfriend and marry her.”